dinnec/freeCodeCamp-Portfolio/README.md

 # Portfolio
-This is the second project of freeCodeCamp
+This is the second project of freeCodeCamp, you can see the result [here](https://freecodecamp-portfolio.mybluemix.net)

 ### Developed with:
 - HAML